 Art has been a passion of Amy's since she did portraiture for clients as a teenager.
 Her interests have expanded to include stained glass, mosaic work, mixed media and process painting technique.
 Amy says, “I love the delight I see in my young daughters as they create and explore with art.
 My aim is to help adults let go of expectations around the end product and enjoy the journey of painting.
 You can derive so much pleasure from just the feeling of paint on a canvas!"

-Amy has danced since a young child, bravely performing for Show and Tell in first grade and more recently performing during the re-opening of San Francisco's De Young Museum in 2005.
-She taught choreography for Eve Ensler's VDay 2012 Flash Mob and teaches private "So You Think You Can't Dance" classes throughout the year.
-Amy has danced with the Alayo Too Dance Company and regularly in her furniture-bare living room with her two daughters.
+Amy has danced since a young child, bravely performing for Show and Tell in first grade and more recently with the Alayo Too Dance Company.
+She performed during the re-opening of San Francisco's De Young Museum and taught choreography for Eve Ensler's VDay 2012 Flash Mob.
+Amy offers private "So You Think You Can't Dance" classes.

 Amy's passion for the arts, writing, and creativity is fueled by living in San Francisco with her husband and two daughters.